OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Introducing My Contrarians.md

 We do live in interesting times.
 The [curse](https://quoteinvestigator.com/2015/12/18/live/) is complete.

-These times also seem dangerous, head-spinning, disorienting, dismaying and, every now and then, promising.
+These times also seem dangerous, head-spinning, disorienting, distressing, and, every now and then, promising.
 How we respond matters a great deal.

 My preferred mode of response — alas, not always the one that comes out my mouth or fingertips — is to describe positive futures and work toward making them real.
 The positive futures I imagine involve major redesigns of the systems, institutions and norms we often take for granted today.

-I was on this track before the 2016 US election.
-The chain of events since then seem to have softened up the old institutions, while hardening up the humans.
+I was on this quest before the 2016 US election, as you'll see from the stories I tell in this series.
+The chain of events since 2016 seem to have softened up the old institutions, while hardening up the humans and creating a huge amount of uncertainty.

 Still,

 The confluence of Generative AI, geopolitical flux, harsher climate events and whatever your other favorite ingredient of the polycrisis is has created a moment of reinvention.
 ## About those contrarians